Menu

 • Want forgiving speed — PU core still gives you a moment to collect yourself

-"All three run the same Senate shape — the Lyric just dials it in for women, the Alloy is the all rounder, and the Graphite rewards you for committing to every turn."
+"All three run the same Senate shape — the Lyric just dials it in for women, the Alloy is the "go-to" for most skiers, and the Graphite rewards you for committing to every turn."

 03 — Speed & Performance